 It isn't clear what Cyphert specifically said, though in October 1910, Hay created a commission to investigate the costs of state and state aid roads, and to find out why there was so much widespread criticism directed at the highway department.
 The commission found that while some of the convict roads were good projects in terms of engineering and economics, this was not true for State Road No. 6.
 As the commission stated, "Indeed, it has been testified before the supreme court that it was wholly impracticable to build a wagon road along this mountain at any cost, while other testimony was to the effect that $100,000 to $150,000 would not suffice to build the road.
 However, starting at the worst end of this road, a mile has been built at a cost of $25,000, going almost entirely through a heavy sidehill cut of solid rock" ("Report of Special Investigating Commission on Highway Department," 935).

-In 1911, Governor Hay pulled convicts off the road projects.
-The following year, Ernest Lister (1870-1919) won the governor's seat on a platform of good roads.
+In 1911, Governor Hay pulled convicts off the road projects, while his successor, Ernest Lister (1870-1919), would hand him electoral defeat on a platform of good roads.